sourcescapeio/sourcescape-cli/README.md

 ### Selection

 The variables of a SourceScape query can span many parts of a file and even across files.
+What gets displayed in the results will depend on the variable you've selected.

 For example, selecting the first part of this query will show the code block with the function itself.